SPEAKERS & PROGRAM

 During the health reform debate in 2009-2010, she was chief health counsel to Senate Finance Committee chair, Senator Max Baucus (D-MT), where she played a critical role in developing the Senate version of the Affordable Care Act.
 She also played a key role in drafting the 2003 Medicare Prescription Drug, Improvement and Modernization Act (MMA).

 She has nearly 25 years of experience in health policy and health services research.

 She earned a bachelor’s degree from the University of Pennsylvania, a Ph D from Johns Hopkins School of Public Health, where her research focused on risk adjustment, and a law degree (J D) from the University of Minnesota.
 She is admitted to the Maryland bar, the District of Columbia bar and the US Supreme Court.
 Dr Fowler is a Fellow of the inaugural class of the Health Innovators Fellowship and a member of the Aspen Global Leadership Network.

 Chief Executive Officer: Metropolitan Health

-Ali has a comprehensive understanding of the healthcare ecosystems, identifying critical role players in this ecosystem, markets dynamics, interdependencies and functioning.
-He’s has forged strong relationship across the supply side (health practitioners and facilities), funder community, regulatory bodies and government leaders, and has developed a prominent reputation in the health industry as an industry though leader.
-He has excellent communication skills and considerable media exposure.
+He has a comprehensive understanding of healthcare ecosystems, identifying critical role-players, markets dynamics, interdependencies and functioning.
+He’s forged strong relationships across the supply side (health practitioners and facilities), funder community, regulatory bodies and government leaders, and has developed a prominent reputation as an industry thought-leader.
+He has excellent communication skills and has had considerable media exposure.